greenarrow2019/Ansible-Network-Automation/Ansible/docs/Network-Automation.md

 **Connection variables**

+Even though Ansible is agentless, it requires the targeted machines to have Python installed.
+However, Cisco IOS platform doesn't have Python, and Ansible can use a connection plugin called **network_cli** to connect to Cisco routers to overcome that problem.

 Connection variables are normally used to set the specifics on how to execute actions on a target.

 * ansible_connection: define the connection plugin.